 Ranks: this orders the values on your dataset from highest to lowest, or vice versa, and plots them following this order.
 This mode is good for showing top and bottom players in your data.

 % change: this mode calculates the percentage change between the values and positions the dots on the second axis according to that value.
 This mode is good to show drastic changes in the data.

-Here are some examples of what our customers have created with the slopes template.
+Here are some examples of what our customers have created with the Slope Chart template.
 Click on each card to learn more about each project.

 Here are some resources to help you get started with slopes: